autorope/donkeycar/docs/parts/keras.md

 ## Keras Categorical

-This model type is created with the `--type=catagorical`.
+This model type is created with the `--type=categorical`.

 The `KerasCategorical` pilot breaks the steering and throttle decisions into discreet angles and then uses categorical cross entropy to train the network to activate a single neuron for each steering and throttle choice.
 This can be interesting because we get the confidence value as a distribution over all choices.
 This uses the `dk.utils.linear_bin` and `dk.utils.linear_unbin` to transform continuous real numbers into a range of discreet values for training and runtime.